Piano Recital: Federico Colli

 This now was definitely Presto—typical for any performance on a modern grand, I would say.
 And Colli has more than enough technical prowess to master the score also at a fast pace.
 But again, there was plenty of exaggeration: excessive agogics (such as sudden ritenuti) hindered the flow, on the other hand, the fast scales turned into blurred glissandi.
 In repeats, Colli added additional ornaments—moderately baroque in style, often blurred, given Colli’s tempo.
 And also here, the dynamics were highly differentiated—and extreme in contrasts and breadth.
 Colli, not Scarlatti.

 Sonata K.69 in F minor

 K.69 followed attacca—and as extreme contrast.
-The tempo was OK (what is tempo ordinario, anyway?), the extreme dynamics less so, in my view.
-Colli was spanning the dynamics from a powerful f with rolling bass arpeggios down to the softest, whispered tones, where also the articulation turned extremely mellow.
+The tempo was OK (what is tempo ordinario, anyway?), the excessive dynamics less so, in my view.
+Colli was spanning the dynamics from a powerful f with rolling bass arpeggios down to the softest, whispered tones, where also the articulation turned overly mellow.
 Artful, yes, but…

 Sonata K.32 in D minor: Aria

 Aria is barely a tempo annotation, except that it implies a melody, cantabile, etc., as in an aria.
 This took the softness in K.69 even further, often down to pppp, with extreme rubato: almost Chopin, not Scarlatti!
 And the tempo pretty much precluded a singable melody line: Lento, Adagissimo…